andrewfader/fenetre/README.md

 ## Setup

-Fenetre automatically handles the necessary setup, including:
+Fenetre automatically handles most of the necessary setup when used with `importmap-rails`:

 - Mounting the Action Cable server at `/cable` (if not already mounted).
-- Loading the required JavaScript controllers and CSS assets.
+- Making the Stimulus controllers available via the import map.
 - Making the view helper available.

+**Important:**
+- Your host application **must** use `importmap-rails`.
+- Your host application's `app/javascript/application.js` should load Stimulus controllers (e.g., contain `import "./controllers"`).
-**Important:** You still need to configure your main application's Action Cable connection (`app/channels/application_cable/connection.rb`) to identify users correctly, as Fenetre relies on this for authentication and user identification within chat rooms.
+- You still need to configure your main application's Action Cable connection (`app/channels/application_cable/connection.rb`) to identify users correctly, as Fenetre relies on this for authentication and user identification within chat rooms.
 Here's a typical example using Devise:

 ```ruby
 # app/channels/application_cable/connection.rb